 Thank you so much for helping me earn a living as a stay at home mom!

 Homeschool has been a wonderful experience for our family.
-We love the flexibility it offers, and the opportunity for each of my four children to learn at their own pace.
-Every homeschool family is different, of course … there are so many ways to go about teaching your kids at home.
-But something almost all of us have in common – we want to give our kids a great education … and we’re on a budget.
+In fact, we love the flexibility it offers, and the opportunity for each of my four children to learn at their own pace.
+Every homeschool family is different, of course.
+The truth is, there are so many ways to go about teaching your kids at home.
+But something almost all of us have in common.
+We want to give our kids a great education … and we’re on a budget.
 Like most homeschooling Mamas, I have my favorite courses – ones that I will remain loyal to forever.
 Or at least until my youngest graduates.
-But I also love supplementing our regular lessons with fun and creative learning opportunities – and these free homeschool resources make it so easy!
+But I also love supplementing our regular lessons with fun and creative learning opportunities.
+And these free homeschool resources make it so easy!

-When it comes to homeschool, you can spend as much or as little as you want, and that’s the honest truth.
-If you’re willing to put in the time, energy, and work, you could homeschool completely for free – all the way through high school.
-On the other end of the spectrum, you can spend a fortune on books, manipulatives, online & honors courses, learning systems, all-in-one curricula … you get the idea.
+Now, when it comes to homeschool, you can spend as much or as little as you want, and that’s the honest truth.
+If you’re willing to put in the time, energy, and work, you could homeschool completely for free all the way through high school.
+And on the other end of the spectrum, you can spend a fortune on books, manipulatives, online & honors courses, learning systems, all-in-one curricula, etc. I’m sure you get the idea.

 Me?
 I’m somewhere in between.
 Once I purchase our curriculum ‘must-haves’, I’m usually pretty close to the limit of our budget.
 Which is why I really depend on free resources.
-I’m also a fan of free resources almost entirely for Pre School and even Kindergarten grade level work.
-Many of the specific curricula for these grades (that I’ve found) provide materials at extremely high prices, and I can find comparable elsewhere for free, or very cheap.
+And also why I’m a fan of free resources almost entirely for Pre School and even Kindergarten grade level work.
+In fact, many of the specific curricula for these grades (that I’ve found) provide materials at extremely high prices.
+And I can find comparable elsewhere for free, or very cheap.

 FREE Homeschool Resources You & Your Kids Will Love